Continual learning under domain transfer with sparse synaptic bursting: Materials and Methods.

 \subsection{Meta-Learning Algorithm}

 We use the model-agnostic Online Meta-Learning algorithm \cite{Javed2019} for learning how to learn over the background partition of the Omniglot image dataset \cite{Lake2015}.
-This dataset contains 963 hand-written character classes from various human alphabets.
-Each character class contains 20 unique instances (15 for training; 5 for testing).
+This dataset contains 963 hand-written character classes taken from various alphabets.
+Each character class contains 20 unique instances.
 All images are resized to 3x28x28 (channels, height, width).
-A single meta-iteration consists of (\textit{i}) an inner loop of sequential training on a 20 image batch sampled with replacement from the set of 15 meta-training images for a single character class $c_{m} \sim \mathcal{C}$; and (\textit{ii}) an outer loop that evaluates performance retention on a random batch of 84 images sampled from the set of meta-testing images over all classes.
-Of the 84 images in the performance retention set, 20 are sampled with replacement from the set of 5 meta-testing images from the inner loop class, $c_{m}$, while the other 64 images are randomly sampled from the remaining set of 962 character classes.
+A single iteration of meta-learning consists of (\textit{i}) an inner loop of sequential learning over the training images for a single character class $c_{m} \sim \mathcal{C}$; followed by (\textit{ii}) an outer loop that computes accuracy on the inner loop class and a random batch of 64 validation images sampled from the combined set of all other meta-learning classes.

-Prediction error on the performance retention set at the end of the inner loop sequence for network $\Theta_{K}^{m}$ is back-propagated through the entire model to update the weights used at the beginning of the inner loop sequence, $\Theta_{0}^{m}$.
+Prediction error on the outer loop following inner loop learning for network $\Theta_{K}^{m}$ is back-propagated through the entire model to update the weights used at the beginning of the inner loop sequence, $\Theta_{0}^{m}$.
 These new initial weights are then carried over into the next meta-iteration, $\Theta_{0}^{m+1} \propto \Theta_{0}^{m} + \mathrm{update}$.
-Learning within each inner loop is discarded: only the initial weights, or the conditions under which inner loop learning occurs, are optimized over the outer loop \cite{Finn2017}.
-Successful meta-learners will have learned to learn over the inner loop without interfering with the classification of outer loop images, thus directly optimizing for the ability to learn without forgetting or interference \cite{Javed2019}.
+Learning within each inner loop is discarded: only the initial weights are optimized over the outer loop as per \cite{Finn2017}.
+Successful meta-learners will have learned to learn over the inner loop without corrupting the classification of outer loop images, thus optimizing for the ability to learn without forgetting or interference \cite{Javed2019}.

-Treatments presented in this paper differ both in their architecture, and in which layers are changeable during inner loop meta-learning.
-Consequently, we make no claims as to the \textit{inherent} superiority of one model over another.
-Each treatment, having 25 independent models, was meta-learned for 25,000 meta-iterations on a single NVIDIA Tesla V100 GPU.
+Treatments presented in this paper differ both in their architecture, and in which layers are trainable during inner loop meta-learning.
+Because of this, we make no claims as to the inherent superiority of one model over another.
+Each treatment was meta-learned for 25,000 meta-iterations on a single NVIDIA Tesla V100 GPU for 25 independent runs having different random seeds.
 For more details regarding the meta-learning protocol see \cite{Javed2019, Beaulieu2020, Finn2017}.

-All models will be made available for download.
-If the reader would like to replicate or extend this work, but lacks the necessary resources, requests for computation can be addressed to the primary author.